Tiling dense hypergraphs: A general framework

-To illustrate the connection between property testing and our work, we show the following result, which transfers stability results for space, divisibility and cover properties to stability results for perfect matchings.
+To draw the connection between property testing and our work, we derive the following corollary for the standard setting, which transfers stability results for space, divisibility and cover properties to stability results for perfect tilings.
+The proof can be found in \cref{sec:proof-main-result}.